gnosis/ido-ux/src/docs/files/devguide12.md

 #### Procedure to start an auction for vested tokens

-1. Deploy your vesting token
+1. Deploy your vesting token.
-2. Declare the necessary exceptions for the transfer-restrictions: Auctioneer + Gnosis auction contract
+2. Declare the necessary exceptions for the transfer restrictions: Auctioneer + Gnosis auction contract.
-3. Start a [new private auction](/#/docs/starting-an-auction-with-safe) via the auction-starter app on the gnosis-safe interface
+3. Start a [new private auction](/#/docs/starting-an-auction-with-safe) via the auction-starter app on the gnosis-safe interface.
-4. Only allowlist participants that are EAO accounts (and, if it applies, satisfy the needed kyc-level)
+4. Only allowlist participants that are EAO accounts (and, if it applies, satisfy the needed KYC-level).